Callback in Python

 -

-is a callback function. -
+greetis a callback function. -

-accepts the callback and calls it with data.
+process_useraccepts the callback and calls it with data.

 ✅ Example: Using Callbacks to Customize Behavior

-are callback functions passed to apply_function
+📝 square and cube are callback functions passed to apply_function.

 ✅ Real-World Example: Sorting with a Callback (Key Function)